Ozil names just one ex-Arsenal team-mate in Real Madrid-heavy dream XI | Goal.com

 His time at Arsenal has been filled with ups and downs, with Ozil helping his side win the FA Cup three times.
 Lately though, the playmaker has found himself frozen out of the team as his contract enters its final season.

-That contract has been subject to plenty of discussion, with the former Germany international currently on a massive £350,000-per-week salary.
+That contract has been subject to plenty of discussion, with Ozil currently on a massive £350,000-per-week salary.

-Though Arsenal reportedly have tried to offload Ozil and his huge wages, they have been unable to find a suitor and Ozil has declared his intention to see out his deal to its conclusion.
+Though Arsenal reportedly have tried to offload Ozil and his huge wages, they have been unable to find a suitor and the player himself has declared his intention to see out his deal to its conclusion.

 As Arsenal prepare to kick off the 2020-21 campaign on Saturday at Fulham, Ozil said he was "fit and ready" to play but admitted he was unsure if Mikel Arteta would pick him for the matchday squad.